Doctoral Thesis Submission Pre-Examination Procedures

 • a submission from the supervisor as to the candidate’s statement and as to the readiness of the thesis for submission.

-Note: The MD regulations preclude submission of the thesis where a candidate has been enrolled for less than 12 months, and where a candidate has been enrolled for less than 24 months and is not drawing on research completed prior to enrolment in the programme.
+Note: The DMEdSc and MD regulations preclude submission of the thesis where a candidate has been enrolled for less than 12 months, and where a candidate has been enrolled for less than 24 months and is not drawing on research completed prior to enrolment in the programme.

-6. Applications under clauses 3 and 4 may be approved by the Board of Graduate Studies (or delegate) on academic grounds only.
+6. Applications under items 3 and 4 may be approved by the Board of Graduate Studies (or delegate) on academic grounds only.
 A candidate’s personal circumstances are not grounds for consideration for early submission.

 Notification of submission

-7. Three months prior to the intended date of submission, candidates must submit the “Intention to submit” form (normally via Wahapū).
+7. Three months prior to the intended date of submission of the work for examination:

 Submission